MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### MSOLAP

-A regression related to connection to cloud-based systems using AAD, was discovered in the 16.0.4.17 release of OLEDB [MSOLAP]; until this issue will be fixed in the next release, we have published an older release that does not have the problem.
-If you encountered the issue, please uninstall the problematic OLEDB release and install the older version [15.1.108.23] that we have republished.
+A regression related to connections to cloud-based systems using AAD was discovered in the 16.0.4.17 version of OLEDB [MSOLAP].
+Until fixed in the next version, an earlier version that does not have the issue is currently available for download.
+If you are encountering the issue, uninstall your OLEDB version and install the earlier [15.1.108.23] version.

 ## Understanding client libraries